hth313/OS4/doc/semimerged.rst

 memory a dual semi-merged program step is shown infix with the function name between its two operands.
-A bit in the control word can be used to specify that it should be followed by a question mark, meant to indicate that it will optionally skip the next program line.
+A bit in the control word can be used to specify that it should be followed by a question mark, meant to indicate that it will optionally skip over the next program line.

 When entered the function is always displayed first followed by the prompt underscores: